 If we look at the Key of D Major, D is the I chord and G Major is the IV chord.
 However E is the second note and again the II chord would be minor.

 How about the key of E Major?
 Well, finally we get an E Major chord, the I chord, yay!
 But The notes D and G aren’t in this key at all!

 Look through all the major keys.
 You will see that none of them contain D Major, E Major AND G Major.
 So what’s happening?
 Well, our simple progression contains a “Key Change”.

 Looking at each chord separately

 When we play the first chord, E Major, there are 3 Major keys that we could be in.
 E occurs in the keys of E Major, B Major and A Major.
 It can be the I, IV or the V Chord respectively.
-Note that these keys are all next to each other on the cycle of fifths below.
-You can learn more about the Cycle here.
+Note that these keys are all next to each other on the circle of fifths below.
+You can learn more about the Circle/Cycle here.

 Since all we’ve played is an E its fairly safe to assume we are in the key of E Major.
 However notes from any of the 3 keys above will work over this chord.
 Once we move to the next chord in our progression, D Major, we narrow things down.
 The keys of E and B Major don’t have a D Major chord but A Major does.
 Its the IV Chord.

 D Major fits into 3 different keys just like E Major did.
 D, G and A. By Playing E Major Followed By D Major we’ve set up a V-IV progression in the Key of A Major.
 We could solo over the chords using up to 5 keys so far.
 E, B or A over the E Major Chord, and A, D or G over the D Major chord.